getify/You-Dont-Know-JS/es6 & beyond/ch3.md

    You can define your own custom Loader if you want more fine-grained control than the default Loader affords -- which is basically none, since it's totally hidden from your program's code.

-As you can see, ES6 modules will serve the overall use-case of organizing code with encapsulation, controll public APIs, and dependency imports.
+As you can see, ES6 modules will serve the overall use-case of organizing code with encapsulation, controlling public APIs, and referencing dependency imports.
 But they have a very particular way of doing so, and that may or may not fit very closely with how you've already been doing modules for years.

 #### CommonJS